-The vision of the Department of Sport and Recreation is: An active and winning province through sport and recreation
+The department’s vision is: An active and winning province through sport and recreation.

 Among others, the core functions of the department are to: